 She did not sob.
 The tears fell silent on his outstretched hand.
 Her voice, though thickened, remained unruined by the running salt.
 “Everything you’ve done for me, great master, has been so gentle and kind.”

-“I hope to do many more things for you.
-You need so very much.”
+“I want to do more ‘til you fully believe you’ll never be hurt again.
+Until joy and wonder erase the fear that still withers your summer eyes.”
 He bent forward and kissed her brow, and the quavering joy overflowed “I have a few more measurements to take, but you can stay seated for them.”

 Laying the tape around one wrapped wrist, he hid his shock for its size.
 The general could capture both in one hand and still have room to spare.
 Her ankles were next, and he went carefully.
 The abrasions beneath were far worse.
 In afterthought, he laid the measure against the fluttering wrap at her throat.

 Aeris cast haunting eyes his way, trembling in silent fear.
 He’s going to shackle and beat me until I’m broken beyond repair.
 When Sephiroth scooped her up, it only confirmed the Cetra’s newest nightmare.
 Wanting to whimper, the little maid dared not and tempt a fate far worse.
 He’s taking me now…outside to be chained.
 Yet that moment was wonderful.
 The strongest of arms held Aeris with care against his solid shoulder.
 No, not arms, just one like before.
 He can pick me up with just one.
 She buried her face in his winter hair thinking to at least have this, but the general only carried her to the desk where the laptop was open but dark.
 Sitting down with the maid upon his lap, he woke the computer from its sleep.
 Aeris stared at his face in the glow of the screen that could not outstrip Mako sheen

 Sephiroth blinked once and glanced down.
 The Cetra was nestled between his arms, unable to hide her shock.